pooriya-jamie/pooriya-jamie.github.io/_members/Xi.md

 teaser: >
     I'm Xiaotong, and I am currently a junior double majoring in economics and communications at UCLA.
-    Please let me know if you need any other information!
-Keep in touch:)

 profile:
     name: Xiaotong (Riley) Xi